top of page

 Free Materials

 Below are free materials I have made based on themes that have often come up in sessions.
-Sometimes it is helpful to have something physically in front of you during difficult moments, when it may be hard to remember tools and skills.

 Steps to Building Self-compassion when feeling activated